ouafcode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 creat an empty file
-add execute permission to the owner add execute permission to u and g ,read for o
+add execute permission to the owner add execute permission to u and g ,read for o add execute permission to owner ,group and other